Electrified: Jaguar Land Rover accelerates electric mobility push

-New Delhi, Feb 15 (IANS) Luxury automobile manufacturer Jaguar Land Rover announced its new global strategy titled 'Reimagine' to become a more environmentally sustainable brand.
+New Delhi: Luxury automobile manufacturer Jaguar Land Rover announced its new global strategy titled 'Reimagine' to become a more environmentally sustainable brand.

 Accordingly, the plan envisages the electrification of both Land Rover and Jaguar brands on separate architectures with "two clear, unique personalities".